Azer0s/quacktors/README.md

 ### Location transparency

 Sending messages in quacktors is completely location transparent, meaning no more worrying about connections, marshalling, unmarshalling, error handling and all that other boring stuff.
-Just send what you want to send to whoever you want to send it to.
+Just send what you want to whoever you want to send it to.
 It's that easy.

 ### Floating PIDs